Faiz0developer/react-navigation/README.md

 I made a clone of React Navigation website.

-Language : This UI is design using 'ReactJs' and decorate it using Tailwind css.
+Language use: I design its UI using 'ReactJs' and decorate it using Tailwind css.